foxxyz/loupedeck/README.md

 ------------

  * Node 12+
- * Loupedeck with firmware 0.1.XX
+ * Loupedeck

+This library has been tested with firmware versions 0.1.79 and 0.2.5.
+Other versions may work.

 Installation
 ------------